-Moreover, this type of endometriosis can make a woman infertile by causing repeated implantation failure and greater chances of miscarrying.
+Moreover, this type of endometriosis can make a woman infertile by causing repeated implantation failure and greater chances of miscarriage.

-Women with adenomyosis are likely to need fertility treatment in order to have a baby.
+Women with adenomyosis are likely to need fertility treatments in order to have a baby.
 In the most severe cases, hysterectomy may be required.